-Research advice has been presented to assist with the development of management guidelines for the 2007/08, 2008/09 and 2009/10 fishing seasons of the Cockburn Sound Crab (Managed) Fishery.
-The DBIF funded research project monitoring the recovery of the Cockburn Sound crab stock will be completed at the end of 2010.
-The three year research project on crab stocks in the Peel-Harvey Estuary will be completed by the end of 2010.
-The recreational creel survey data on Peel-Harvey Estuary was made available during 2010.
+Research advice has been presented to assist with the development of management guidelines for the 2009/10 and 2010/11 fishing seasons of the Cockburn Sound Crab (Managed) Fishery.
+The DBIF funded research project monitoring the recovery of the Cockburn Sound crab stock was completed at the end of 2010, as was the three-year research project on crab stocks in the Peel-Harvey Estuary.
+The DIBF report on Cockburn Sound is in print, while the Peel-Harvey Estuary report will be published by the end of 2011.
+The recreational creel survey data on Peel-Harvey Estuary was made available during 2011.

 Management arrangements in the Mandurah to Bunbury Inshore Developing Crab Fishery have been assessed as part of the Developing New Fisheries review process.
-Outcomes of this assessment are expected in late 2010.
+Outcomes of this assessment are expected in late 2011.

-- Johnston, D., Harris, D., Caputi, N. and Thomson, A. (2010).
-Decline of a blue swimmer crab (Portunus pelagicus) fishery in Western Australia history, contributing factors and future management strategy.
-Fisheries Research.
-Submitted. - de Lestang, S., Bellchambers, L.M., Caputi, N., Thomson, A.W., Pember, M.B., Johnston, D.J. and Harris, D.C.
-(2010).
-Stock-recruitment-environment relationship for a Portunus pelagicus fishery in Western Australia.
-Proceedings from the Lowell Wakefield Symposium, Alaska.
-Submitted. - Wakefield, C.B., Johnston, D.J., Harris, D.C. and Lewis, P. (2009).
-A preliminary investigation of the potential impacts of the proposed Kwinana Quay development on the commercially and recreationally important fish and crab species in Cockburn Sound.
-Fisheries Research Report 186: 94 pp. - Johnston, D.J., Wakefield, C.B., Sampey, A., Fromont, J. and Harris, D.C.
-(2008).
-Developing long-term indicators for the sub-tidal embayment communities of Cockburn Sound.
-Fisheries Research Report 181: 113 pp.
+- Johnston, D., Harris, D., Caputi, N. and Thomson, A. (2011).
+Decline of a blue swimmer crab (Portunus pelagicus) fishery in Western Australia-History, contributing factors and future management strategy.
+Fisheries Research 109(1), 119-130. - de Lestang, S., Bellchambers, L. M., Caputi, N., Thomson, A. W., Pember, M. B., Johnston, D. J. and Harris, D. C. (2010).
+Stock-Recruitment-Environment Relationship in a Portunus pelagicus Fishery in Western Australia.
+In: G. H. Kruse, G. L. Eckert, R. J. Foy, R. N. Lipcius, B. Sainte-Marie, D. L. Stram, and D. Woodby (eds.), Biology and Management of Exploited Crab Populations under Climate Change.
+Alaska Sea Grant, University of Alaska Fairbanks. doi: 10.4027/bmecpcc.2010.06.